 Several studies have shown that consuming ginger can decrease the production of inflammatory markers, according to a 2019 review in the journal Evidence-Based Complementary and Alternative Medicine.
 It's also been linked to a decrease in stiffness and pain for arthritis patients, as well.

 Ginger has also been used throughout history to settle upset stomachs, and it may also have cardiovascular benefits.
 Try whole ginger or ginger extract in tea, or add it to Asian or Indian recipes for a potent, spicy kick.

 9. Dark Chocolate

 Cocoa is a favorite ingredient in dessert and junk foods, which are often high in sugar and saturated fat.
 But by itself, cocoa contains powerful antioxidants and anti-inflammatory compounds, says Black.

 The best way to get those beneficial compounds, Black says, is to choose dark chocolate with at least 70 percent cocoa content.
 In one study, published in the International Journal of Preventive Medicine in 2018, type 2 diabetes patients who consumed small pieces of 84-percent dark chocolate every day lowered levels of inflammation in their blood more than patients who did not have daily chocolate.

 "An anti-inflammatory diet should include lots of fruits and vegetables, and the best thing to do is to eat a wide variety," says Black.
 And berries should be a big part of that: Not only are these tiny fruits low in calories and high in antioxidants, but they also contain anti-inflammatory properties as well.

-An August 2017 study in the journal Nutrients, for example, found that strawberry consumption at 50 grams (about a quarter cup) a day for 12 weeks reduced pain and inflammatory markers in obese adults with osteoarthritis.
+An August 2017 study in the journal Nutrients, for example, found that strawberry consumption at 50 grams (about a quarter cup) a day for 12 weeks reduced pain and inflammatory markers in adults with obesity and osteoarthritis.
 Although the study was small, containing only 17 people, the authors concluded that dietary strawberries "may have significant analgesic and anti-inflammatory effects" on this population.